 So what can we, as individuals, do to support the ongoing process of creating a more diverse workforce?

-- We need to look outside our normal recruitment candidate pools to find a more diverse selection of professionals.
+- Check out recruitment outreach to find a more diverse selection of professionals.

-- We need to work together to make a difference.
+- Find ways to create momentum to make a difference.